 Please keep in mind that most nonprofits and community organizations, including schools, are working to implement CDC and state recommendations and therefore strictly limiting volunteering and face to face services.
 Do not show up to volunteer or bring donated items without checking ahead with the nonprofit.

 With that in mind, some essential community services need volunteers—including those who typically rely on older community members to fill these volunteer roles.
 If you feel you are able to volunteer safely, here are some community requests:

 Red Cross, Local Chapters need a CONSISTENT supply of blood every single day due to shelf life.
 People in any location can go to one of the following to find a blood drive and make an appointment to give blood (https://www.redcrossblood.org/) or call 800-red-cross or download the red cross blood donor app.
 Please note, you MUST make an appointment.
-Due to social distancing, they can not take walk-ins and are observing careful distancing between donor beds and refreshments.
+Due to physical distancing, they can not take walk-ins and are observing careful distancing between donor beds and refreshments.
 Our local representative asks that everyone is patient with them and not get discouraged if you do not see a drive near you.
 Once the appointments are full, the drive disappears from the schedule and they will schedule another.
 They have added additional safety precautions including checking temperatures and requiring face masks both of employees and donors.
 They are advising peole with any risk factors to not come in.